 Verse: Avirbhutancha Sristyadau Prakriteh Purushaat Param ||

 Ganesha, being the first deity to be born in every materialistic creation, naturally becomes the first choice of worship for all.
-Hence, he is “prathma poojya”- the one who is worshiped before all the deities and can drive away all impediments in execution of devotional services.
-You must have heard, many a times, the pundits or priests chanting ‘Om Gam Ganpataya Namah’ (ॐ गम गणपतये नमः) before the beginning of an auspicious task.
+Hence, he is 'Pratham Poojya’- the one who is worshiped before all the deities and can drive away all impediments in execution of devotional services.
+You must have heard, many times, the pundits or priests chanting ‘Om Gan Ganpataya Namah’ (ॐ गम गणपतये नमः) before the beginning of an auspicious task.

-When Parvati learned of this commotion, she got enraged and felt insulted that she criticized Shiva for killing their son and decided to destroy the entire Creation.
-All the Gods (including Lord Brahma- the Creator), appealed her to reconsider her hard decision.
+When Parvati learned of this commotion, she got so enraged and felt insulted that she criticized Shiva for killing their son and decided to destroy the entire Creation.
+All the Gods (including Lord Brahma- the Creator), appealed to her to reconsider her hard decision.
 Goddess Parvati said she would take back her decision only if two conditions were met: first- Ganesha be brought back to life, and second- he should be forever worshipped before all the other Gods.

 Repentant, Shiva realized his mistake and agreed to Parvati’s conditions.
-He ordered his ganas to find and bring back the head of the creature lying with its head facing north for the dead boy.
-They returned with the head of an elephant which Shiva placed onto the Ganesha’s body and instill new life in him.
+He ordered his ganas to find and bring back the head of a creature lying with its head facing north for the dead boy.
+They returned with the head of an elephant which Shiva placed onto Ganesha’s body and instilled life in him.
 Shiva then declared Ganesha to be his own son, made him the leader of all the ganas.
-Thus Ganesha is known as Ganapati, -the foremost among the Gods.
+Thus, Ganesha is known as Ganapati – the foremost among the Gods.

-The story of Ganesha focuses on the life’s important lesson that one should not be egoistic in life.
+The story of Ganesha focuses on life’s important lesson - one should not be egoistic.
 Here, Jiva (human being) is represented by Ganesha– the one who is ego-bound and doesn’t recognize the Supreme Power.
-Filled with ego, Jiva at times ends up fighting with Him.
+Filled with ego, Jiva at times ends up fighting with the Supreme Power.
 Thus, it is the duty of the Lord to cut off the head of our ego.
-The Supreme Power then takes the form of the compassionate Guru to free Jiva from ego and find a way in His wisdom.
+The Supreme Power then takes the form of the compassionate Guru to free Jiva from Ego and find a way in wisdom.

 Popularly known as Vinayaka, Ganesha is the widely worshipped God in India.
 His birth date falls on the fourth day (Chaturthi) of lunar fortnight (Shukla Paksha) in the month of August or September (Bhadrapada).
-The famous Ganesh Chaturthi festival begins on the same day, and ends on the 14th day of the waxing moon period known as Anant Chaturdashi.
+The famous Ganesh Chaturthi festival begins and ends on the 14th day of the waxing moon period known as Anant Chaturdashi.

-This year Ganesh Chaturthi - the festival that solemnizes the birthday of Lord Ganesh - will take place on September 13, 2018 and celebrations will last for 10 days, with the biggest spectacle taking place on Anant Chaturdasi i.e., September 23, 2018.
+This year Ganesh Chaturthi will take place on 19th September 2023and celebrations will last for 10 days, with the biggest spectacle taking place on Anant Chaturdashi i.e., 29 September 2023.